To instruct Andrew please contact our clerks on +44 (0)20 7842 5555 or email email@example.com.

 Acted for RBS as sole counsel in a claim for over $300m.

-Andrew has significant experience of high value and complicated shipbuilding and offshore construction disputes (including oil, gas and wind turbines) as well as related finance disputes (e.g. refund guarantees), mostly in arbitration (e.g. LMAA, HKIAC, LCIA and ICC in e.g. London, Hong Kong and Singapore) and also in court.
-He is recommended as a leading junior barrister for international arbitration in Legal 500.
+Andrew has significant experience of high value and complicated shipbuilding, superyacht and offshore construction disputes (including oil, gas and wind turbines) as well as related finance disputes (e.g. refund guarantees), mostly in arbitration (e.g. LMAA, HKIAC, LCIA and ICC in e.g. London, Hong Kong and Singapore) and also in court.

 Successfully defended Chinese state-owned yard in two bulk carrier cancellation claims (two-week HKIAC hearing).